 Condition Precedent.
 The Parties hereby acknowledge and agree that this Agreement, and the performance by the Parties of the terms and conditions hereof, shall be subject to the following conditions precedent:

-All final and binding Permits, including any 6 NYCRR Part 360 Permit, and all other consents and approvals of any and all Governmental Authorities, necessary to construct, use and operate the Property as a soil borrow area for the Landfill, shall be issued by all applicable Governmental Authorities (“Borrow Area Permits”); and
+All final and binding Permits, including any 6 NYCRR Part 360 Permit, and all other final and binding consents and approvals of any and all Governmental Authorities, necessary to construct, use and operate the Property as a soil borrow area for the Landfill, shall be issued by all applicable Governmental Authorities (“Borrow Area Permits”); and

 Casella of Ontario shall have purchased the Property and re-conveyed the same to the Town, all in accordance with the Second Amendment.